shepelevn/coin/js-advanced-diploma-frontend/README.md

 # Coin.

-Frontend часть банковской системы для хранения и операций над криптовалютными средствами.

-## Установка и запуск проекта

-1. Для запуска данного проекта вам понадобится Node.js и npm.
-2. Склонируйте данный репозиторий к себе на диск. Затем выполните npm i для установки.

-## Команды запуска проекта
+Frontend part of the banking system for storing and operating on cryptocurrency assets.

+## Installation and launch

+1. For the application to work you need Node.js and npm
+2. Clone the repository to your disk and run `npm i` to install dependencies

+## Project launch scripts

-* `npm run dev` - Сборка и запуск проекта в режиме разработки.
+* `npm run dev` - Run the development server on `localhost:8080`
-  Запускает локальный сервер на `localhost:8080`
-* `npm run build` - Сборка проекта в режиме production
+* `npm run build` - Build the project in production mode

-## Тестовый аккаунт
+## Testing scripts

-Логин: `developer`
-Пароль: `skillbox`

-## Команды тестирования проекта

-* `npm run lint` - Проверка проекта в ESLint
+* `npm run lint` - Check the project in ESLint
-* `npm run test` - Запуск unit-тестов в Jest
+* `npm run test` - Run unit-tests with Jest
-* `npm run e2e` - Запуск end-to-end тестов в Cypress
+* `npm run e2e` - Run end-to-end tests with Cypress
-* `npm run e2e:headless` - Запуск end-to-end тестов в консоли без открытия окна браузера
+* `npm run e2e:headless` - Run end-to-end tests in console without opening the browser

+## Test account

+Username: `developer`
+Password: `skillbox`

-## Примечания
+## Notes

-Верстка сайта выполнена для ширины от 992 пикселя.
+The layout is done for the width 992 pixels or larger